talhazaidi13/Cascaded-Deep-Reinforcement-Learning-Based-Multi-Revolution-Low-Thrust-Spacecraft-Orbit-Transfer/README.md

   Alternatively, you can just download the code files from the above link.

 4. Navigate to the project directory:  Navigate to the project directory on your local system, which contains the cloned repository.
-In that folder you will find the environment.yml file. you can use the following command to navigate to this folder. <br>
+In that folder you will find the environment.yml file. you can use the following command to navigate to this folder.
    ```shell
    cd "local path conatins the clonned repository containing environment.yml file "
 5. Create conda environment: create the Conda environment using the environment.yml file. use the following code: <br>
    ```shell
-   conda env create -f environment.yml  <br>
+   conda env create -f environment.yml

 This command will create a new Conda environment based on the specifications in the environment.yml file.
-6. Activate the environment: Use the following command to activate the environment: <br>
+6. Activate the environment: Use the following command to activate the environment:
    ```shell
    conda activate mat_py3.7  <br>
  Please note that the name mat_py3.7 is the name of environment specified in the enviornment.yml file.
 You can rename it according to you.  <br>